 The current ratio is a tool for investors to estimate the liquidity and solvency of a company in the short term.
 Especially if it is compared agains the historical values for the company as well as compared with its industry peers.
-If a company has current ratio of less than one its an indication that the company does not have enough assets to meet ist short term obligation and it might not stay solvent.
-We have to keep in mid that when calculating the current ratio not all of the current assets might we as liquid as some of them might not be able to easily be used for liabilities repayments.
+If a company has current ratio of less than one, it is an indication that the company does not have enough assets to meet its short term obligation and it might not stay solvent.
+We have to keep in mind that when calculating the current ratio not all of the current assets might be as liquid, as some of them might not be able to be easily used for liabilities repayments.
 The quick ratio is more useful for this type of measurements.

 |TWTR Twitter Inc||10.1||$35.2B||Internet Content & Information|

 |IPGP Ipg Photonics Corp||9.99||$9.05B||Semiconductor Equipment & Materials|

 |DXCM Dexcom Inc||7.58||$39.47B||Diagnostics & Research|

 |TWLO Twilio Inc||7.29||$35.37B||Internet Content & Information|